1. OUR MISSION: TO TELL THE NEW STORIES OF IOWA

-The BICULTURAL IOWA WRITERS’ FELLOWSHIP (BIWF) is the state’s first fully funded residency for emerging writers who are immigrants and non-native Iowans.
-The fellowship provides education, support, and resources from the renowned literary community of Iowa.
-It offers space and time for writers to explore their multilayered identities and the platform share their stories with a state-wide audience.
-As a whole, the fellowship creates a living documentation of the immigrant experience in Iowa and begins to tell a new story of our state.
+The BIWF is the state’s first fully funded residency for emerging writers who are immigrant, first-, or second-generation Iowans.
+It provides education, support, and resources in the renowned UNESCO City of Literature—Iowa City.
+It offers space and time for writers to explore their multilayered identities and the platform to share their stories with a statewide audience.
+Each fellow gets the opportunity of a lifetime to study, learn, and grow in their writing and ultimately to have their stories published by the Iowa Writers’ House.

 - Guided introduction to the Iowa City–City of Literature community and its resources

 - Support in translation from a university MFA student